sysdiglabs/terraform-provider-sysdig/examples/serverless-agent/fargate/workload-legacy/README.md

 This example deploys a cluster with a workload and the Serverless Workload Agent as a sidecar to secure the workload.

-The Workload Agent will directly connect to the Sysdig Collector.
+The Workload Agent will use an Orchestrator Agent as a proxy to the Sysdig Collector.

 ## Prerequisites

 The following prerequisites are required to deploy this cluster:
+- Orchestrator Agent deployed
 - VPC
 - 2 subnets